Aboriginal Protection Act 1869: History

 In 1860 the Victorian government established a Central Board for the Aborigines and six Aboriginal reserves under the control of managers appointed by the board.
 By 1869 a quarter of Aboriginal Victorians lived on reserves.
 Victoria enacted the Aboriginal Protection Act 1869 providing addition powers to compel Aboriginal Victorians to live on reserves.
-In 1871 the Board developed further controls over where Aboriginal people could live and work, what they could do, who they could meet or marry.
+In 1871 the board developed further controls over where Aboriginal people could live and work, what they could do, who they could meet or marry.
 However, by 1877 fewer than half of Aboriginal Victorians lived on reserves.

-In 1886, Victoria's parliament passed what became known as the Half-Caste Act, giving the board power to expel Aboriginal Victorians of mixed heritage ("half-castes") aged from eight to 34 from reserves.
+In 1886, Victoria's parliament passed the Aborigines Protection Act 1886, giving the board power to expel Aboriginal Victorians of mixed heritage ("half-castes") aged from eight to 34 from reserves.
 According to Broome: "In one move, the Board's costs would be reduced and the Aboriginal race would vanish as the 'full bloods' aged and died, and the 'half castes' were blended to whiteness."

 The policy was implemented on the eve of the 1890s depression leading to hardship for many of those expelled from reserves.
 The policy was reversed by Victoria's Aborigines Act 1910, although extensive controls over the lives of Aboriginal Victorians continued.